JonathanSerafini/chef-secure_data_bag/README.md

 By default, it will auto-detect the Item type, and print it's unencrypted version to the terminal.
 This behavior, however, may be altered using the previously mentioned command line options.

+#### knife secure bag open PATH

+This commands functions much like `knife secure bag show`, however it is designed to load a _data\_bag\_item_ from disk as opposed to loading it from Chef server.
+This may be of use when view the content of an exported encrypted file.

 #### knife secure bag edit DATA_BAG DATA_BAG_ITEM

 This command functions just like `knife data bag edit` and is used to edit either a DataBagItem, EncryptedDataBagItem or a SecureDataBagItem.
 It supports all of the same options as `knife secure bag show`.